Iberdrola presents its commitment to reducing the intensity of its emissions at COP21

-The company leads the world in terms of renewable energies with 25 GW installed, and is among Europe's most environmentally friendly power utilities, with almost two-thirds of the power capacity installed free of emissions, and emissions per kWh that are 30% lower than the average for the European electricity sector.
+The company leads the world in terms of renewable energies with 15,256 MW installed in 2016, and is among Europe's most environmentally friendly power utilities, with almost two-thirds of the power capacity installed free of emissions, and emissions per kWh that are 70% lower than the average for the European electricity sector.

 IBERDROLA'S JOURNEY BETWEEN TWO TOWERS